 “When can I expect to see results?”
 This is a question people often ask about Correct Toes.
-We find that most people, most of the time, experience some immediate relief, with continued positive musculoskeletal health benefits occurring over months and years.
+We find that most people, most of the time, experience some immediate relief from foot pain or problems, with continued positive musculoskeletal health benefits occurring over months and years.
 Of course, results may be different for different people, and the direct and indirect health benefits of Correct Toes depends on many factors, including your age, your tissue mobility, how frequently you use your Correct Toes toe spacers, your physical activity level, and how often you wear appropriate footwear, to name a few factors among many.

 Architectural Changes Take Time